-The information on this page will help you to find out more about being newly diagnosed with cancer and discover ways to cope with emotions and practical issues this raises.
+The information on this page will help you to find out more about being newly diagnosed with cancer.
+You can discover ways to cope with the emotions and practical issues this raises.

 If you’re reading this, you may have just been told you have cancer.
-It can feel a huge shock, and you may already be experiencing a range of overwhelming emotions or feel numb especially if the news is recent.
+It can be a huge shock, and you may already be feeling a range of overwhelming emotions or feel numb, especially if the news is recent.

 There are few scarier words than ‘you have cancer’ – even if you’ve been worrying about symptoms for a while.
-Logically, the fears are often unfounded – many cancers respond well to treatment – however society has made ‘cancer’ a word to dread.
+Logically, the fears are often unfounded – many cancers respond well to treatment .
+However, it is natural to feel worried.

 The first few days and weeks of a cancer diagnosis can be bewildering.
 You may feel you’re getting too little information, or too much.
 As well as worrying about the cancer, and what it means for you, you may have many other things on your mind.